Social Security Disability

-- Apply in person at a local South Carolina Social Security office to complete a paper copy
+- Apply in person at a local South Carolina Social Security office to complete a paper copy (currently not available due to the COVID-19 virus),

-- Apply over the phone
+- Apply over the phone, or

 - Apply for SSDI benefits online at www.ssa.gov